 The content listed below is non-accessible for the following reasons.

 A few PDF documents published since September 2018 aren’t fully accessible to screen reader software.
 These are being reviewed and will be made accessible as soon as possible.
 Any new PDFs or Word documents we publish will meet accessibility standards.

 Navigation and accessing information

-Some input fields do not have labels.
+Some form controls do not have labels.
 These will be fixed as soon as possible.

 Some tables of information are missing headers making them hard to use with a screen reader.
 These will be added as soon as possible.